 RottenTomatoes.com 81%; IMDB 6.6 ; Roger Ebert 4*.

 *Scene in house up to 2:57; title theme comes in and out 'til 4:41

 [its useful to pick out ideas/elements you might use] An opening of contrasts: grim mise-en-scene, but straight into the rom-com love triangle narrative.
 Surprisingly plain sans-serif titles and downbeat title theme song.
 Front-loaded with titles.
 Interesting gender representation: is Ringwald stereotype, countertype or a complex mix of both?

-Classic teen rom-com penned by 80s master John Hughes, with a love triangle centred on class identity; the female lead (Ringwald) is from a poor (in US cinema terms!!!) single parent household.
+(a common mistake is to needlessly detail the plot.
+Don't!
+But a synopsis is useful: this could be just 1 sentence) Classic teen rom-com penned by 80s master John Hughes, with a love triangle centred on class identity; the female lead (Ringwald) is from a poor (in US cinema terms!!!) single parent household.
 Fiercely independent, she makes her own clothes, but is mocked by richer cheerleader types.
 Low budget but a sizeable hit, and continues to sell well today (long tail theory?!).

 |A vertically integrated conglomerate|